 - Peters Lane, Cowcross Street, EC1M 6DS

 Trinity may be one of Clapham’s smartest neighbourhood restaurants specialising in Modern French cuisine, but did you know they also do a smashing Sunday lunch?
-A classy three courses for £35 centres around beautiful but gutsy mains: the highlight being, naturally, the Aberdeen Angus sirloin with proper Yorkshire puddings, roast veg and fresh English horseradish (grated with a flourish tableside).
+A classy three courses for £32 centres around beautiful but gutsy mains: the highlight being, naturally, the 40 day aged Dexter beef with proper Yorkshire puddings, roast veg and fresh English horseradish (grated with a flourish tableside).
 Other options for mains might include roast Middle White pork belly, or balsamic braised lamb shanks, bookended by potted sea bass or pigeon kiev for starters, and sticky date and toffee pudding for dessert.
 Service is top notch, and unexpectedly unfussy for all the pressed linen and sparkling glassware about.
 Pricey, but very special – recommended for when a grimy gastropub offering just won’t do.
-Trinity’s chef-owner, Adam Byatt, has also just opened a simpler bistro nearby at 40 Abbeville Road called Bistro Union which is also open for Sunday lunch.
+Trinity’s chef-owner, Adam Byatt, also owns a simpler bistro nearby at 40 Abbeville Road called Bistro Union which is also open for Sunday lunch.